tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 managing requirements, being the client's advocate to our internal teams and contractors, and planning releases, I am also partly the steward of the client's money.
-Anything that can be made "easier" or "faster" equates to more functionality for the money spent, and less billables overall.
+Anything that can be made "easier" or "faster" equates to more functionality for the money spent, and fewer billables overall.

 Aside from the technical benefits I outline below, having a build system generally, and using Aquifer specifically, has benefited this and other projects